tomgade09/C-ADPIC-PTEM/docs/Simulation/README.md

 #### Side-Effects:
 Iterate all particles in Simulation through [B](./../BField/README.md)/[E](./../EField/README.md) Field models for specified number of iterations, modifying position and velocity until the particle escapes or until `numberOfIterations` has elapsed.
 Runs [Satellite](./../Satellite/README.md) detection kernel for each specified [Satellite](./../Satellite/README.md) at each time step.
-Also manages copying data to GPU at the start, converting vperp<>mu on both ends (vperp->mu before, mu->vperp after), and copying back to host (from GPU) once complete.
+Also manages copying data to GPU at the start, converting vperp<>mu on both ends (vperp->mu before, mu->vperp after), and copying back to host (from GPU) once complete.  `simTime_m` is also reset to zero.

 ---